BuildOnViction/docs/docs/wp-and-research/sharding-paper.md

 All masternodes then have chance of verifying the validity of the shard blocks to detect the malicious behavior and get incentives.
 We call this mechanism an incentive-driven mutual verification game.
 If one shard is colluded and an invalid block is produced by attackers, whether the attackers in the shard want to or not, they have to send the invalid block to the root chain to finalize.
-Exposing an invalid block to the root chain is extremely risky for the attackers to lose all of their deposits (Note that, masternodes are not required to verify blocks submitted to the root chain (that makes computation throughput on the root chain significantly less than the shard chains’).
+Exposing an invalid block to the root chain is extremely risky for the attackers to lose all of their deposits (note that, masternodes are not required to verify blocks submitted to the root chain (that makes computation throughput on the root chain significantly less than the shard chains’).
 Masternodes can propagate the shard blocks submitted to the root chain to the masternode candidates or any challenger that will verify the validity of the shard blocks, which solves the data availability problem in this case).
 It is worth noting that, the attackers have no incentives to not propagate invalid blocks to the root chain.
 This is because, by doing so, the attackers have spent computation resources and operational costs for only locally postponing the transactions within one shard.
 Furthermore, the attackers will be voted out of the masternode list because of their low performance and these postponed transactions will then be processed by the same shard but with a different set of masternodes once network reshuffling has been executed.

-**Fraud proofs**: If a block with an invalid state transition is signed off and propagated throughout the network, any other participant who receives the block can submit a merkleized fraud proof to the Voting smart contract (Note that, the Voting smart contract contains all deposits and voted tokens, therefore, the penalty for masternodes creating invalid blocks will be executed by a function within the contract.
+**Fraud proofs**: If a block with an invalid state transition is signed off and propagated throughout the network, any other participant who receives the block can submit a merkleized fraud proof to the Voting smart contract (note that, the Voting smart contract contains all deposits and voted tokens, therefore, the penalty for masternodes creating invalid blocks will be executed by a function within the contract.
 The penalty function is executed once a fraud proof for an invalid block is submitted by any nodes) on the root chain and the shard chain rejects the invalid block and is rolled back.

 Fraud proofs ensure that all state transitions are validated.
-Example fraud proofs are proof of transaction spendability (funds are available in the current shard), proof-of-state transition (including checking the signature for the ability a transaction can be validated and executed, proof of inclusion/exclusion across blocks, and deposit/withdrawal proofs.
+Example fraud proofs are proof of transaction spendability (funds are available in the current shard), proof-of-state transition (including checking the signature for the ability a transaction can be validated and executed, proof of inclusion/exclusion across blocks, and deposit/withdrawal proofs).

 In order for this construction to have minimal proofs, though, all blocks must provide a commitment to a merkleized trie of the current state, a trie of outputs spent, a merkle tree of transactions, and a reference to the prior state being modified.